switchfully/youchoach-skeleton/stories/story-4-edit-profile-information.md

  **As a coachee I want to be able to edit my 'profile information'**

  - coachee can edit
-     - First name
+     - First name (profile-information.label.first-name)
-     - Last name
+     - Last name (profile-information.label.last-name)
-     - email
+     - email (profile-information.label.email)
         - alert, your email address is used to sign-in (profile-information.message.change-email)
-     - role (disabled)
+     - role (disabled) (profile-information.label.role)
-     - picture (url)
+     - picture (url)  (profile-information.label.profile-picture)

 - admin can edit
      - First name
      - Last name
      - email
         - alert, your email address is used to sign-in (profile-information.message.change-email)